 The group’s sole agenda revolves around the 2010 Supreme Court decision in Citizens United v F.E.C.
 That ruling established an idea that a corporation was a person.
 The result was that it opened the floodgates for billionaires and special interest groups.
 Consequently, they could spend as much as they wanted on campaigns without the fear of any consequences.

-The PAC aims to fight this ruling until it is overturned.
 They aim to show that people at the grassroots level are fighting the influence of big money on American politics.
 As a result, they will have managed to dismantle a political system that they believe is rigged for billionaires.